If you're from a country in the European Union (EU), you can access certain loans to help you cover your study costs and tuition fees.

 You'll need to start repaying your loan no earlier than the April after you finish university, as long as your earnings exceed the repayment threshold.
 The repayment threshold depends on where you live and work.

-The following thresholds are taken from the Student Loans Company repayment information.
+The following thresholds are taken from the Student Loans Company repayment information (for the period April 2018 to March 2019).

 Erasmus+ Master Loan